adner/adner.github.io/_posts/2025-12-05-agent-365-mcp-servers.markdown

     [themeColor],
   );
 ```
-Wehen we tell the agent that I want to go to the moon, the custom UI is rendered:
+When we tell the agent that we want to go to the moon, the custom UI is rendered:

 ![alt text](/images/251205/image-2.png)